 Then it’s a matter of just running one command for installation via apt-get:

 As the installation runs you’ll be asked a few simple questions regarding the basic configuration of phpMyAdmin.

-At the third screen enter your MySQL password, then hit enter to continue.
+In this third screen enter your administrative password this is also the MySQL root (admin) user password, hit enter to continue.

 Step 3: Finish the Configuration of Apache